mjgold/air-stable/README.md

 ## STREEEETCH Features

-1. `User` may include a message in the `RentalRequest`
+x. `User` may include a message in the `RentalRequest`
-1. `User` may include the date they want to use the `Stall` in the RentalRequest
+x. `User` may include the date they want to use the `Stall` in the RentalRequest
 1. `User` may search stalls based upon dates available
 1. `User` may search stalls by location (Hint: use [graticule](https://github.com/collectiveidea/graticule)